ZhuoZHI-UCL/ZhuoZHI-UCL.github.io/_pages/about.md

 Zhuo received the BEng in Control Science from Shandong University (SDU)  and  MEng in Instrumental Science and Technology from Harbin Institute of Technology (HIT).
 He is currently a PhD student in the Department of Electronic and Electrical Engineering at University College London (UCL).

 His research interests include deep learning, machine learning for healthcare, multimodal learning.
+Now he is focusing on improving the robustness of the multimodal learning under modality noise/missing.
 He also has the experience in embedded system development, control system design, circuit design and signal processing.

-Download the CV from [here](https://github.com/ZhuoZHI-UCL/ZhuoZHI-UCL.github.io/blob/master/CV/CV_ZZ.pdf).